MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Start-HistoricalSearch.md

 Default value: None
 Accept pipeline input: False
 Accept wildcard characters: False
-Supported report type: OutboundSecurityReport
 ```

 ### -TLSUsed
 The TLSUsed parameter filters the results by the TLS version.
-Valid values are:
+The supported report type is `ConnectorReport`.Valid values are:

 - No Tls
 - TLS1.2